jwyang21/Dynamic_Programming/Manhattan_Tourist_Problem/README.md

 ## 3. Illustration of Dynamic Programing
 ![Manhattan_Tourist_Problem_DP](https://user-images.githubusercontent.com/86412887/159857275-91ca05c3-7223-45f2-a679-c527923ab25a.png)
 (Reference: O'Connell, Jonathan F. A dynamic programming model to solve optimisation problems using GPUs.
 Diss.
 Cardiff University, 2017.)

-## Goal: To implement both algorithms and see which one gives optimal solution.
-(Both algorithms are implemented in 'Manhattan_Tourist_Problem.py' in current repository, **jwyang21/Dynamic_Programming/Manhattan_Tourist_Problem/**).